microsoft/vscode-docs/docs/java/java-spring-boot.md

 ## Next steps

-* To deploy your web app, see the [Deploy a Java Application to Azure](/docs/java/java-webapp.md) tutorial.
+* To deploy your web app, see [Java Web Apps with VS Code](/docs/java/java-webapp.md).
 * To containerize a web app and deploy as a Docker container, check out [Docker in VS Code](/docs/containers/overview.md).
-* To learn more about Java Debugging features, see the [Java Debugging Tutorial](/docs/java/java-debugging.md).
+* To learn more about Java debugging features, see [Running and debugging Java](/docs/java/java-debugging.md).